 Please join California State University Monterey Bay and its partners the Alliance for California Traditional Arts, California Rodeo Salinas, Carmel Bach Festival, KAZU, Monterey County Pops!, Monterey Jazz Festival, Monterey Symphony, and Palenke Arts in celebrating wonderful music, great art and photography.
 All free – a gift from Monterey to the world.

 Our Question for You

 What music would you like to have heard on the Voyager Golden Record that they did not include?
 Or put another way, what list of music would you want to represent all of humanity and human history that might be launched on a future Golden Record that would travel through space for the next 5 billion years?
 Why?

-Join the discussion on a chat room during the streams, register and include your suggestions, or email us with your ideas.
+Join the discussion.
+Email us with your ideas.
 We will endeavor to list all of them.
 Please provide links when you can so we can all listen to them.
 Check the page on this website: What Music Would You Like to have been on the Voyager Golden Record? for ideas so far.

 Produced by Robert Danziger, Jeff Jones and Doug Mueller